What do we mean by “Safeguarding”?

 which our Priest In Charge, Safeguarding Team and everyone working with children, young people and vulnerable adults are familiar with.
 Please look at the video.

-What to do if you have a Safeguarding concern at All Hallows
+What to do if you have a Safeguarding concern

 Speak to one of the Safeguarding Team immediately.
 Your concern will be dealt with in strictest confidence and in accordance with our Safeguarding Policies and Procedures.

 If you have any concerns you would like to talk through, please contact:

 Christine Goodwin – 01256 893115 - firstname.lastname@example.org

 Alternatively, you can contact the Diocesan Safeguarding Officer:

 If neither Safeguarding Officer is available and you need immediate advice or help Monday to Friday 6pm - 8am, or on a weekend or bank holidays, please call the Hampshire Children's Services Department out of hours service on: 0300 555 1373.